esfoobar/flask-api-poetry-boilerplate/README.md

 ## Working with Docker

-- From the root directory just type `docker-compose up`
+- To run the applcation, from the root directory just type `docker-compose up`
+- To run tests, run `docker run --rm -it flask-poetry-boilerplate poetry run pytest`